Earthquakes on May 3, 2026

 6.1 km---✓ ReviewedUSGS →

-At 20:16 UTC on May 3, 2026, a magnitude 2.6 tremor occurred 56 km S of Whites City, New Mexico.
+May 3, 2026 brought a magnitude 2.6 earthquake 56 km S of Whites City, New Mexico, logged at 20:16 UTC.
 In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The event originated approximately 6.1 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 6.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.665°, -104.428°.
+Coordinates: 31.665°, -104.428°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03